-- 1. To introduce you to the basic laboratory skills of careful measurements and handling of experimental data. - 2.
-To provide laboratory experience which emphasizes and reinforces the principles and concepts of chemistry introduced in your CHM 211 course. - 3.
-To acquaint you with the quantitative thinking and procedures encountered in elementary physical chemistry and analytical chemistry with emphasis on the interplay between theory and experiment.
+1. To introduce you to the basic laboratory skills of careful measurements and handling of experimental data.

+- 2. To provide laboratory experience which emphasizes and reinforces the principles and concepts of chemistry introduced in your CHM 211 course. - 3.
+To acquaint you with the quantitative thinking and procedures encountered in elementary physical chemistry and analytical chemistry with emphasis on the interplay between theory and experiment. - 4. this course is a corequisite for Chemistry 211.